Moving to Panama?

 - Small Investors must invest at least 40,000 USD and employ at least three Panamanians in a small business of which they are a manager.

 - Tax Free Processing Zone Investors must rent land, office or a building in one of the tax free processing zones.

 - Agro-forestry Investors must invest at least 80,000 USD in a reforestation project or 60,000 USD on a producing farm in Panama.

 Panama has two big international airports.
 Tocumen International Airport near Panama City is the largest and busiest airport in Central America, offering flights to major international destinations on a daily basis.
 A taxi ride into Panama City costs around 30 USD.
 Enrique Malek International Airport is located near David, in the west of Panama.

 There is no Panama-wide rail network, but the Panama Canal Railway Company provides passenger and freight services along the Panama Canal between Panama City and Colón.
 The Pan-American Highway goes right through Panama, passing through Panama City and David.
 It ends at Yaviza, on the edge of the Darién Gap, only to continue in South America.

 Road travel in general is not particularly recommended.
 Although Panama’s road system is reasonable, standards of driving are generally poor, and so are road maintenance and traffic management.
-Panama City has some forms of public transport, including a metro system (in its early stages, but being expanded) and metro busses, which have come to replace the colorful “red devils” (diablos rojos), which used to haunt the streets of Panama City.
+Panama City has some forms of public transport, including a new metro system (first line completed in 2014, with a second line still under construction) and metro busses, which have come to replace the colorful “red devils” (diablos rojos), which used to haunt the streets of Panama City.
 When taking a taxi, make sure you only use registered yellow taxi companies.
 Drivers may try to pick up other travelers on the way, but strictly speaking this is not legal and you can insist on being taken to your destination first.